 Human trafficking within the state and on its reservations

-With the influx of hundreds of thousands of men during the Sturgis bike rally and continuing on through the fall hunting season, the “Old West” lure of beautiful South Dakota draws men in huge numbers.
+With the influx of hundreds of thousands of men during the Sturgis Motorcycle Rally and continuing on through the fall hunting season, the “Old West” lure of beautiful South Dakota draws men in huge numbers.

 Underage Native American teens are being lured into forced prostitution in exchange for drugs, alcohol, or even just food and shelter.
 Once they get in, they feel they can never get out and often keep it hidden for fear they will disgrace their families.
 A survivor tells Native Hope: